 Elizabeth Franklin, PhD, MSW

-Elizabeth is a recognized author and speaker.
-Her articles have appeared in peer-reviewed journals such as the Journal of Cancer Education, Journal of Patient Experience, Journal of Clinical Pathways, Health and Social Work, and Value in Health.
+Elizabeth is a recognized author and speaker and was named a 40 under 40 leader in oncology in 2020.
+Her research articles have appeared in publications such as the JCO Oncology Practice, Journal of Cancer Education, Journal of Clinical Pathways, Health and Social Work, Value in Health, and Conquer Cancer Magazine.
 She has co-authored two books on non-profit leadership and co-edited two social work texts.
-In addition, she is a member of various organizations and coalitions, including the Association of Oncology Social Work (where she serves on the advocacy committee), Academy of Oncology Nurse and Patient Navigators (where she serves on the Leadership Council and as Chair of the Policy and Advocacy Committee), and the Alliance for Quality Psychosocial Cancer Care (where she serves as co-chair).
+In addition, she is a member and leader in various organizations and coalitions, including the Association of Oncology Social Work, Academy of Oncology Nurse and Patient Navigators, National Association of Social Workers, and the Alliance for Quality Psychosocial Cancer Care.